SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/offloading-base-collections.md

 The inventory collection keeps track of managed objects.
 Note that {{< product-c8y-iot >}} DataHub automatically filters out internal objects of the {{< product-c8y-iot >}} platform.
 These internal objects are also not returned when using the {{< product-c8y-iot >}} REST API.
 A managed object may change its state over time.
 The inventory collection also supports updates to incorporate these changes.
 Therefore an offloading pipeline for the inventory encompasses additional steps:

 1. Offload those entries of the inventory collection that were added or updated since the last offload.
 They are offloaded with the above mentioned standard schema into the target table of the data lake.
-2. Two views over the target table are defined in the tenant's space in Dremio.
+2. Additional views over the target table are defined in the tenant's space in Dremio.
 Their names are defined as target table name plus *_all* and *_latest* respectively.
 The following examples use *inventory* as target table name:
     * **inventory_all**: A view with the updates between two offloading executions, not including the intermediate updates.
     * **inventory_latest**: A view with the latest status of all managed objects, with all previous transitions being discarded.
     * **inventory_c8y_cdh_latest_materialized**: An optional view which materializes the **inventory_latest** view if the offloading configuration has view materialization enabled.

-Both views are provided in your Dremio space.
+The views are provided in your Dremio space.
 For details on views and spaces in Dremio, see the section [Refining Offloaded Cumulocity IoT Data](/datahub/working-with-datahub/#refining-offloaded).

 #### Offloading the measurements collection

 The measurements collection stores device measurements.
-Offloading the measurements collection differs from the other collections as you must explicitly select a target table layout, which is either having one table for one type or for the TrendMiner case one table with measurements of all types.
+Offloading the measurements collection differs from the other collections as you must explicitly select a target table layout, which is either having one table for one type or, for the TrendMiner case, one table with measurements of all types.

 ##### Offloading measurements with the default target table layout